-There are times when your veterinarian and your pet will benefit from a consultation with a board certified veterinary ophthalmologist.
+There are times when your family veterinarian and your pet can benefit from a consultation with a board certified veterinary ophthalmologist.
 These specialists provide expertise and equipment needed to diagnose and treat a wide variety of animal eye disease.

 Does your pet need a veterinary ophthalmologist?

-- My animal's eye condition has not responded to initial therapy.
+- Eye condition is not responding to initial therapy

-- The corneal ulcer has not responded to the initial treatment or antibiotics.
+- A corneal ulcer not responding to the initial treatment or antibiotics

-- I am interested in breeding my dog and want to ensure the eyes have no inherited ocular disease.
+- If you are interested in breeding my dog and want to ensure the eyes have no inherited ocular disease